Aryan: Aryan race and antisemitism

-British-German writer Houston Chamberlain theorized an existential struggle to the death between a superior German-Aryan race and a destructive Jewish-Semitic race.
-The best-seller The Passing of the Great Race, published by American writer Madison Grant in 1916, warns of a danger of miscegenation with the immigrant "inferior races" – including speakers of Indo-European languages (such as Slavs, Italians, and Yiddish-speaking Jews) – allegedly faced by the "racially superior" Germanic Aryans (that is: Americans of English, German, and Scandinavian descent).
+British-German writer Houston Chamberlain envisioned an existential struggle between a superior German-Aryan race and a destructive Jewish-Semitic race, echoing Renan's antagonistic division between Aryans and Semites.
+Chamberlain's work was highly influential; German Emperor Wilhelm II personally praised it and recommended it as required reading for trainee teachers.
+The best-seller The Passing of the Great Race (1916), by American author Madison Grant in 1916, warned against miscegenation with the supposedly 'inferior' immigrant races – including speakers of Indo-European languages (such as Slavs, Italians, and Yiddish-speaking Jews) – which he believed threatened the 'racially superior' Germanic Aryans (that is: Americans of English, German, and Scandinavian descent).

-Led by Guido von List (1848–1919) and Jörg Lanz von Liebenfels (1874–1954), Ariosophists founded an ideological system combining Völkisch nationalism with esoterism.
-Prophesying a coming era of German (Aryan) world rule, they argued that a conspiracy against Germans – said to have been instigated by the non-Aryan races, by the Jews, or by the early Church – had "sought to ruin this ideal Germanic world by emancipating the non-German inferiors in the name of a spurious egalitarianism".
+Racial mysticists like Paul de Lagarde (1827–1891) and Julius Langbehn (1851–1907) idealized the Aryans as nature-bound, unspoilt Germanics (Urgermanen), opposed to the materialism, liberalism, and cosmopolitanism of modern society.
+Led by Guido von List (1848–1919) and Jörg Lanz von Liebenfels (1874–1954), the Ariosophists developed an ideological synthesis combining Völkisch nationalism with esoterism.
+Prophesying a coming era of German (Aryan) world domination, they maintained that a vast conspiracy against Germans – allegedly instigated by non-Aryan races, by the Jews, or by the early Church – had "sought to ruin this ideal Germanic world by emancipating the non-German inferiors in the name of a spurious egalitarianism".